 - Reliability Centered Maintenance: A strategic combination of the previous three approaches coupled with root-cause analytics.

 This best practice focuses on the fourth approach, reliability centered maintenance (RCM) and highlights the benefits of RCM in optimizing O&M program design and delivery.
 This best practice presents the process and development path, the elements of a successful RCM program, and cost effectiveness via two case studies.
 It builds on the previous maintenance approaches best practice which provides the groundwork for the optimization of maintenance by offering traditional definitions of the three basic types of maintenance approaches (reactive, preventive, and predictive) and offering the benefits and risks to each.

 Reliability centered maintenance can be defined as:

-A logical, structured process used to determine the optimal failure management strategies for any system, based upon system reliability characteristics (i.e., the reliability profile) and the intended operating context.
-RCM defines what must be done for a system to achieve the desired levels of safety, environmental soundness, and operational readiness, at best cost.
+A logical, structured process used to determine the optimal failure management strategies for any system based on the system's reliability characteristics (i.e., the reliability profile) and the intended operating context.
+RCM defines what must be done for a system to achieve the desired levels of safety, environmental soundness, and operational readiness at the best cost.

 Applying Key Performance Indicators

 Developing and applying key performance indicators (KPIs) is a valuable way for building owners and their O&M organizations to measure O&M performance and identify areas in need of improvement.